 Why It Works:

-- Unified memory architecture handles frontend + backend tasks seamlessly
+- Unified memory architecture handles frontend and backend tasks seamlessly

 - Long battery life for mobile developers